Contract manufacturer

-A contract manufacturer (CM) is a manufacturer that contracts with a firm for components or products (in which case it is a turnkey supplier).
-It is a form of outsourcing.
+A contract manufacturer (CM) produces goods under contract for an outsourcing company under the label or brand name of that company.
+If the good is a complete product, rather than product component(s), the CM may be termed a turnkey supplier.
 A contract manufacturer performing packaging operations is called copacker or a contract packager.
 Brand name companies focus on product innovation, design and sales, while the manufacturing takes place in independent factories (the turnkey suppliers).

 Most turnkey suppliers specialize in simply manufacturing physical products, but some are also able to handle a significant part of the design and customization process if needed.
-Some turnkey suppliers specialize in one base component (ex. memory chips) or a base process (e.g. plastic molding).
+Some turnkey suppliers specialize in one base component (e.g. memory chips) or a base process (e.g. plastic molding).

 Business model

 In a contract manufacturing business model, the hiring firm approaches the contract manufacturer with a design or formula.
 The contract manufacturer will quote the parts based on processes, labor, tooling, and material costs.
 Typically a hiring firm will request quotes from multiple CMs.
 After the bidding process is complete, the hiring firm will select a source, and then, for the agreed-upon price, the CM acts as the hiring firm's factory, producing and shipping units of the design on behalf of the hiring firm.

 Job production is, in essence, manufacturing on a contract basis, and thus it forms a subset of the larger field of contract manufacturing.
 But the latter field also includes, in addition to jobbing, a higher level of outsourcing in which a product-line-owning company entrusts its entire production to a contractor, rather than just outsourcing parts of it.